-Crunchy and bursting with flavors these Baked Zucchini Fries are there to satisfy your crunchy cravings.
+Crunchy and bursting with flavors, these low-carb, gluten-free, and parmesan-crusted baked zucchini fries are there to satisfy your crunchy cravings.

 - Zucchini (I usually use one zucchini for each of us)

 First, we need to set up a breading station.
 So add the parmesan cheese…

 Stir ingredients together with a fork until good and mixed.

 Cut your zucchini into half, then each half into fourths to make wedges.
 I also cut the ends off but that’s up to you.